freshskates/telegram-trade-bot-boiler/README.md

     # Read migration file and make changes
     npx primsa migrate dev

+    # Generate the new prisma index.d.ts file npx prisma generate
+    npx prisma generate

-    # If you want the modity the actual db with your migrations then call
+    # If you want the modity the actual db with your migrations
     npx primsa migrate deploy

     npx prisma studio  # Use this to see the database npm run dev

+#### See the DB
+    npx prisma studio